jmanuel1/useful-scripts/README.md

 Windows scripts in `src/windows` will run on Windows.
 Linux scripts may be added later.

+Scripts for working with git are under `src/git`.

 ### Running a script

-There's no installation process.
-Just run a script from your terminal!
+Largely, you should be able to just run a script from your terminal!

 ```
 rem Windows example
 src\windows\battery-report
 rem A battery-report.html file appears in your current working directory.
 ```

+Some scripts are written in Python.

 ## Support